birva-babaria/Online_Pantry_Shopping/README.md

 <ul>
   <li>Login and Registration system is available. </li>
+  <li>User can use reset password functionality in case if he/she forgets the password. </li>
   <li>The authentication of the user would be checked before logging in. </li>
   <li>User can logout from application if required. </li>
   <li>User can change shipping address, password within thier profile. </li>